BookingBug/dev.bookingbug.com/docs/rest-api/availability.md

 # Availability

 This section will outline how you can use the REST API to get the available slots for a bookable item (Services & Events).
-Below we will explain each of these endpoint in more detail.
+Below we will explain each of these endpoints in more detail.

 ## Day